Complementary colors

+These contradictions stem in part from the fact that traditional color theory has been superseded by empirically-derived modern color theory, and in part from the imprecision of language.
+For example, blue can be the complement of both yellow and orange because a wide range of hues, from cyan to blue-violet, are called blue in English.

 In different color models

 Traditional color model

 The traditional color wheel model dates to the 18th century and is still used by many artists today.
-This model designates red, yellow and blue as primary colors with the primary–secondary complementary pairs of red–green, blue-orange, and yellow–purple.
+This model designates red, yellow, and blue as primary colors with the primary–secondary complementary pairs of red–green, blue-orange, and yellow–purple.

-In this traditional scheme, a complementary color pair contains one primary color (yellow, blue or red) and a secondary color (green, purple or orange).
+In this traditional scheme, a complementary color pair contains one primary color (yellow, blue, or red) and a secondary color (green, purple or orange).
 The complement of any primary color can be made by combining the two other primary colors.
 For example, to achieve the complement of yellow (a primary color) one could combine red and blue.
 The result would be purple, which appears directly across from yellow on the color wheel.
 Continuing with the color wheel model, one could then combine yellow and purple, which essentially means that all three primary colors would be present at once.
 Since paints work by absorbing light, having all three primaries together produces a black or gray color (see subtractive color).
-In more recent painting manuals, the more precise subtractive primary colors are magenta, cyan and yellow.
+In more recent painting manuals, the more precise subtractive primary colors are magenta, cyan, and yellow.

 Complementary colors can create some striking optical effects.
 The shadow of an object appears to contain some of the complementary color of the object.
 For example, the shadow of a red apple will appear to contain a little blue-green.
 This effect is often copied by painters who want to create more luminous and realistic shadows.
-Also, if you stare at a square of color for a long period of time (thirty seconds to a minute), and then look at a white paper or wall, you will briefly see an afterimage of the square in its complementary color.
+If one stares at a color for about 45 seconds, and then looks at a white paper or wall, they will briefly see an afterimage of the object in its complementary color.

 Placed side-by-side as tiny dots, in partitive color mixing, complementary colors appear gray.